opendocsg/slw-judgments-backfill/2016_SGHC_106/report.md

 15     This issue was recently considered in the case of _Ship’s Equipment Centre Bremen GmbH v Fuji_

-_Trading (Singapore) Pte Ltd and others and another suit_ [2015] 4 SLR 781 (“ _Ship’s Equipment_ ”).
+_Trading (Singapore) Pte Ltd and others and another suit_ <span class="citation">[2015] 4 SLR 781</span> (“ _Ship’s Equipment_ ”).
 In that case, the defendants opposed, _inter alia_ , the plaintiff’s proposed amendment to the first claim of its Singapore Patent SG110370 on the basis that the amended patent would still be invalid.
 Lee Seiu Kin J rejected this ground of opposition, holding that the defendant’s approach puts the proverbial cart before the horse and should not be accepted where the issue of validity was scheduled to be heard after the applications to amend the patents (at [19]).

 16     The parties have also referred me to the following comments made by the learned authors of _Terrell on the Law of Patents_ (Richard Miller, Guy Burkill, Colin Birss & Douglas Campbell, _Terrell on the Law of Patents_ (Sweet & Maxwell, 17th Ed, 2010) at para 15-44):